CERT-Polska/mquery/docs/internals.md

 And yet this is usually pretty fast to query.
 But few more question marks in the rule could cripple mquery performance.

 - The parser is your friend.
-If your query runs too slow, check the query plan.```
+If your query runs too slow, check the query plan.

-## Known performance limits

-TODO: document

- - Max dataset size supported by ursadb
- - Estimated disk space needed per index
- - Estimated required RAM
- - Estimated CPU needed for indexing and querying data